-Hello TPS Families!
-This week's Update has just landed in in-boxes.
-Lots of important information for you to check out.
+Good Morning, TPS Families!
+This week's Update has just landed in your in-boxes.
+Please take a look at your earliest convenience, as we all head into a great week together.
 Wishing you a peaceful and safe Sunday!